thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 and around **1M MQTT publish messages per minute**.

 Herewith you can find total cost of ownership (TCO) calculations for ThingsBoard MQTT Broker deployed using AWS.

-Important notice: all calculations and pricing below are approximate and are listed as an example.
+**Important notice**: all calculations and pricing below are approximate and are listed as an example.
 Please consult your cloud provider in order to get your accurate pricing.

 ### Test methodology

-We have deployed the ThingsBoard MQTT broker cluster of 6 nodes in [EKS](https://aws.amazon.com/eks/) cluster with the connection to [RDS](https://aws.amazon.com/rds/) and [MSK](https://aws.amazon.com/msk/).
+We have deployed the ThingsBoard MQTT broker cluster of 6 pods in [EKS](https://aws.amazon.com/eks/) cluster with the connection to [RDS](https://aws.amazon.com/rds/) and [MSK](https://aws.amazon.com/msk/).
 See the next page for more information about the ThingsBoard MQTT broker [architecture](/docs/mqtt-broker/architecture/).

 The [test agent](#how-to-repeat-the-tests) provisions and connects a configurable number of MQTT clients that constantly publish time-series data over MQTT to specific topics.